Peter May author of The Lewis

 The second of the Enzo Files series, featuring Enzo Macleod.
 The Critic involves the death of a wine critic and is set among the vineyards of the Gaillac region of South West France.

 The first of the Enzo Files series.
-New series featuring Enzo Macleod, a Scottish biology professor teaching in a university in France.
+Series featuring Enzo Macleod, a Scottish biology professor teaching in a university in France.
 As the result of a bet, the former forensic scientist gets involved in applying the latest technology to some of France's most famous unsolved murders.

 Chinese Whispers (2004) Novel.